beeker1121/nosurfctx/README.md

 * `context.Context` object used to pass CSRF token between handlers instead of a global map with mutex locks.
 * Uses masked tokens to mitigate the BREACH attack.
-* Has no dependencies outside the Go standard library.
+* Has no dependencies outside the Go standard library, `httprouter`, and `net/context`.

 ### Example
 ```go